Asanjena/tech230_github_ssh/README.md

  This will give you a long key that you must copy and paste to github 'key' section.
 ![Alt text](ssh_key_input.PNG)

 4. You may be prompted to login again by entering your password.
-You should then be able to see your key displayed on the screen.
+After logging in, you should then be able to see your key displayed on the screen.

 5. In your bash terminal, type the following one after the other: